Guitty Bonner BSc PGCE DTC MBACP

 I am happy to offer a reduced rate for clients on low incomes.

 Please do not hesitate to call me if you wish to discuss anything.
-There is no obligation to make an appointment if you do just want an initial brief chat.
+There is no obligation to make an appointment if you just want a very brief chat to assess my service.
 You can either call me on 07867 943883, email me at firstname.lastname@example.org for further information or visit my website: www.gbonnercounselling.co.uk

 Remember, no problem is ever too 'small' to receive help with.